friesendrywall/event-bus/README.md

 # event-bus
-Smallish event bus for FreeRTOS
+Smallish event bus for FreeRTOS based on message buffers.
+Receiving task must set up a FreeRTOS xMessageBufferCreate*() in order to receive these messages.

-Supports bitmasked events on uint32_t.
+Supports up to 32 bitmasked events.

-Build with Visual Studio 2019 or greater.
+Test with Visual Studio 2019 or greater.